Skip To Main Content

 Objectives:

-• Explore basic business concepts like management, marketing, finance, accounting, entrepreneurship, and economics.
+• Explore basic business concepts like accounting, economics, entrepreneurship, foundations of business, and personal finance

 Requirements: